acoustic-content-samples/sample-wch-node-wrapper/README.md

 - `credentials` - [Optional] Used to authenticate towards content hub.
 Is always required when targeting the authoring endpoint.
 Default is anonymous.
 - `maxSockets` - [Optional] Amount of max open connections.
 Default is 50.

-> **NOTE:** You can instantiate the connector multiple times for different usecases.
+> **NOTE:** You can instantiate the connector multiple times e.g. to access different tenants at the same time.

 ## Authoring
 Current support of authoring APIs is focused on resources, assets, authoring types and search.
 Future updates should allow to create content items, taxonomigites and rendition profiles.